Entourage (film): Plot

-The boys soon realize the reason Travis is angry over the movie is that he discovered that Vince is secretly dating Emily Ratajkowski, whom Travis is infatuated with.
+The boys soon realize the reason Travis is angry over the movie is that he discovered that Vince is secretly dating Emily Ratajkowski, whom he is infatuated with.
 Learning of this, Ari interrupts Ellis in a boardroom meeting with Larsen and Travis with this information.
-Surprised, Larsen says he will stay behind the movie but mandates the condition that Ari is no longer working for the studio because, although he agreed his son was being juvenile, Ari had disrespected his son.
-During this time, the boys are at the hospital as E's ex-fiancée Sloan goes into labor.
-Sloan gives birth to a girl, Ryan Murphy, resulting in Sloan and E deciding to get back together and vowing to make it work this time.
+Surprised, Larsen says he will stay behind the movie but mandates the condition that Ari is no longer working for the studio because, although he agreed his son was being juvenile, Ari had disrespected him.
+Simultaneously, the boys are at the hospital as E's ex-fiancée Sloan goes into labor.
+She gives birth to a girl, Ryan Murphy, resulting in Sloan and E deciding to get back together and vowing to make it work this time.

-As the boys celebrate, Ari arrives at the hospital and announces that he resigned, and in lieu of his severance, he has negotiated part of the backend grosses.
+As the boys celebrate, Ari arrives at the hospital and announces that he resigned.
+In lieu of his severance, he has negotiated part of the backend grosses.
 Hyde becomes a box office hit, grossing over $450 million worldwide.
 At the Golden Globe Awards, Drama ends up winning the award for Best Supporting Actor.
-Stunned, Drama goes to accept the award and is silent for a moment before yelling his trademark Viking Quest phrase, "VICTORY!!!"
+Stunned, he goes to accept the award and is silent for a moment before yelling his trademark Viking Quest phrase, "VICTORY!!!"

 In a mid-credits scene, Ari's former assistant Lloyd has his wedding and Ari gives him away.
-When the group gets together for a picture, Billy Walsh suggests that they should make a film (or TV show) about the lives of Vince and the gang.
+When the group gets together for a picture, Billy Walsh suggests they make a film (or TV show) about the lives of Vince and the gang.